 On What Cathy Read Next last week

-Wednesday – WWW Wednesday is the opportunity to share what I’ve just read, what I’m currently reading and what I plan to read next…and have a good nose around to see what other bloggers are reading.
+Wednesday – I published my review of The Honey and the Sting by E. C. Fremantle ahead of its publication on 6th August.
+And it wouldn’t be hump day without WWW Wednesday It’s the opportunity to share what I’ve just read, what I’m currently reading and what I plan to read next…and have a good nose around to see what other bloggers are reading.

 On What Cathy Read Next this week

-- Top Ten Tuesday: Opening Lines
+- Top Ten Tuesday: Books I Loved but Never Reviewed

 - Waiting on Wednesday

 - Blog Tour/Book Review: The Bird in the Bamboo Cage by Hazel Gaynor